It's Your Birthday! Melina's Birth Story

 A side note, a quote from my aunt that has six beautiful children (she's my go-to for advice on these things!): "I think for me, I know labor is really near if I feel like a bowling ball is resting on my cervix, which it literally is if you're effaced and the skin is thin and the baby's head is right there resting.
 Think of it like you have a bowling ball resting between a few layers of blankets on your shin bone verses A bowling ball resting between one sheet on your shin.
 That's akin to the difference I feel.
 Super heavy.
 And no padding supporting it.
 Like moving causes deep pain into your whole womb and back."

 That afternoon, I went in for a chiropractic adjustment, my sixth in the last couple of weeks to get my hips in proper alignment to allow the baby to drop and position optimally, then took Totes to a nearby park while we waited for Papa to finish work for the day.
 By the evening, I was feeling nauseous and felt too much so to eat anything so I skipped dinner.
 I went to bed early with Totes.
 By 3am, I woke up, uncomfortable and crampy, and had a hard time falling back asleep.
 I was starting to feel slight contractions but was too tired to get out of bed.
 At 4am I decided to get up and go to the couch and concentrate on what my body was doing and practice my HypnoBirthing breathing techniques.
 I monitored my contractions for the next hour and a half.
 They were inconsistent, but averaged five minutes apart and one minute long.
 They tapered off so I decided to lay back down and get some more sleep.
 Shortly after, my guys were up for the day and our morning routines started as normal.
-Throughout the morning, I felt different but couldn't quite put into words what I felt.
-The energy inside was brewing!
+Throughout the morning, I felt different but couldn't quite put into words what I felt, or if it meant anything.
+But the energy inside was brewing!
 I was distracted enough by the everyday morning activities to not notice what was going on inside my body and just kept moving.
 At one point my husband asked if I thought I was going in to labor and after I replied that I honestly didn't know since I didn't know what it felt like, he said "well haven't you read about it on the Internet?"
 Ha!
 Right?!

-We spent a lot of time talking to Totes about his baby sister, included him in a lot of the Hypnobirthing relaxation techniques i practiced regularly and even did some "sleep-talk" hypnosis to him on a nightly basis to help him get ready for the arrival of his sister and the end of his only child status.
+We spent a lot of time talking to Totes about his baby sister, included him in a lot of the Hypnobirthing relaxation techniques I practiced regularly and even did some "sleep-talk" hypnosis to him on a nightly basis to help him get ready for the arrival of his sister and the end of his only child status.
 I was confident going in to this change that he would be a great big brother.
-He regularly would his by belly and say "Baby Sister, come out!"
+He regularly would kiss my belly and say "Baby Sister, come out!"
 That morning, I asked Totes if he thought his baby sister should come out today?
 He said, "Yes!
 Baby Sister come out today!"
 OK kid, you got it.

 I dropped Totes off at his play-school and headed over to my OB's office for our weekly checkup at 11am.
 She did a cervical check and I was pleasantly surprised to learn something really had been in the works overnight and that morning...
 I was dilated to 5cm and about 70% effaced, baby at the -2 station.
 We confirmed my progress with a 20-minute monitoring sessions, surges were coming regularly enough although I could barely feel them.
 She suggested a walk around the block and then checking in to triage next door as I was in active labor.
-I was so excited we would be having the baby that day!
+I was so excited we would be having the baby that day and that so much progress had already been made!
 It was a bit surreal as I left her office and went down the elevator, out the door and passing all these people going about their own business.
 Did they even realize I was in labor?
 No, because I didn't either!
 I spent the next 45 minutes walking around the block and made all my necessary phone calls: husband (it really was labor!), Barbara (doula) and Mom/Grandma (hurry!
 Change your flight!).
 During the walking and talking, there were several instances that I had to stop and focus on my breathing as the surges were getting intense and really frequent.
 I knew it was time to get checked in and situated so I could relax and focus on my breathing and body.

 As with my first birth, I found a seated position, straddled on the hospital bed, that really allowed me to focus internally and shut out the external distractions.
 A part of me wanted to move around, knowing that movement and different positions might be more favorable for the baby's decent, but I was also scared to break my focus and get into a position that might be more uncomfortable.
 With each contraction on the inhale, I envisioned the walls of my cervix coming up, and with each exhale, widening.
 I also talked to my baby, telling her to push down into the newly opened space with each surge.
 Barbara massaged my feet and legs and applied pressure on my lower back to ease the discomfort I was feeling during contractions.
 The cold chills came and went, then the hot flashes started.
 My husband kept me cool with a damp cloth on my forehead and chest.